The Complete Travel Guide to Kandy, Sri Lanka

 Pro Tip: Make time for a stop at the Kadugannawa Railway Museum, located next to the station.
 It offers an impressive display of old locomotives and memorabilia that will take you back to the golden era of train travel in Sri Lanka.

-5. Watch in Awe as Locals Walk Through Fire at Kataragama Devalaya
+5. Watch Locals Walk Through Fire at Kataragama Devalaya

 On Poya Days (full moon days), you’ll witness devotees at Kataragama Devalaya braving blazing coals like it’s just another day at the office.
 It’s a jaw-dropping experience that immerses you in the raw spiritual energy of Sri Lanka, a far cry from the peaceful, meditative vibe at other temples.